Photo: Karsten Piper

 What happens next?

-Although the extension of membership is not an actual decision to apply, we see it as a clear sign of political interest.
-In 2024, the City Council actually allocated 10 million for this work before the municipality’s financial situation changed drastically.
+Even though extending the membership isn't an actual application decision, we see it as a clear sign of political interest.
+In 2024, the City Council actually budgeted 10 million DKK for the work before the municipality's finances suddenly changed.

-In 2026, it will be up to a new City Council to decide.
-The process could look something like this:
+In 2026, a new City Council will have to make a decision.
+The process could look like this:

-- The Finance Committee (12/10) and subsequently the City Council (12/17) approved the recommendation from the Culture and Tourism Committee to extend the membership.
+- The Finance Committee (10/12) and subsequently the City Council (17/12) approve the recommendation from the Culture and Tourism Committee to extend the membership.

-- The Culture Committee is commissioning a policy paper on Elsinore’s potential bid for the title and is inviting Elsinore 2032 to help develop it.
+- The Culture Committee commissions a political case on Helsingør's potential candidacy for the title and invites Elsinore 2032 to help develop it.

-- At the same time, citizens and stakeholders will be involved in the public debate—Elsinore 2032 will organize a workshop and a public meeting in early 2026.
+- At the same time, citizens and stakeholders will be involved in the public debate – Elsinore 2032 will initiate a workshop and public meeting in early 2026.

-- A political consensus is reached, and the necessary funds are allocated to develop a competitive application.
+- Political consensus is reached, and the necessary funds are allocated to develop a competitive application.

-- The application will be prepared as a consortium or alliance between the stakeholders and the municipality and submitted for prequalification on October 6, 2026.
+- The application will be created as a consortium or alliance between stakeholders and the municipality and submitted for pre-qualification on October 6, 2026.